wavemaker/docs/learn/app-development/services/database-services/database-services.md

 WaveMaker makes it easy to create web-based forms that are connected to an underlying database.
 To access a database from your WaveMaker application, you first create a new data model or import an existing data model into the project.

 Import or creation of database within a WaveMaker app results in the generation of REST APIs.
 Each of the services integrated into your app is converted to a RESTful service and is consumed through their respective REST APIs.
-These REST APIs are exposed via the [API Designer](http://[supsystic-show-popup id=110]) and can be tested and reconfigured as per the application needs.
+These REST APIs are exposed via the [API Designer](/learn/assets/API_Access.png) and can be tested and reconfigured as per the application needs.

-## Quick Start Guide
+## Getting started with Database Services

 |No.| To | See |
 |---|---|---|